Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Single visit

-A sugar ant colony has many queens spread across several hidden nests, usually in wall voids near plumbing.
+An odorous house ant colony has many queens spread across several hidden nests, usually in wall voids near plumbing.
 Killing the trail you see does nothing to them.
 We Remove the colony with slow-acting, non-repellent bait the ants cannot detect: the workers eat it, carry it home, and pass it to every queen before it acts.
 That is the only thing that reaches the whole network instead of one trail.

 • We trace every active trail back to the wall it disappears into